A Quotient Homology Theory of Representation in Neural Networks: Prerequisites

 \subsection{Simplicial complexes and filtrations}

 Data typically comes in the form of a point cloud in which there is no apriori knowledge of the underlying structure of the space from which it is sampled.
 In order to study the topology of neural representations across the layers of a network, one has to associate some structure to these points.
-Given a metric space $X$, a standard approach for this is the Vietoris-Rips complex, defined as the set $V_\epsilon(X) = \{S : d(x_i,x_j) \leq \epsilon, \forall x_i,x_j \in S\}$.
-This forms an abstract simplicial complex in which every $S$ with $k$ elements is a $(k-1)$-simplex.
-Given this strucutre we can compute simplicial homology.
+Given a metric space $(X,d)$ {where $d$ is some distance function}, a standard approach for this is the Vietoris-Rips complex, defined as the set $V_\epsilon(X) = \{S : d(x_i,x_j) \leq \epsilon, \forall x_i,x_j \in S\}$.
+This forms an abstract simplicial complex, {which is a set} in which every subset $S$ with $k$ elements is a $(k-1)$-simplex {and every non-empty $Q\subseteq S$ is also part of the simplicial complex}.
+Given this structure we can compute simplicial homology, {see \citet{hatcher2005algebraic} for more information on its definition}.

 Very often we do not have knowledge of the right value of $\epsilon$ and therefore use the strategy of persistent homology.
-In this case one builds a filtration of simplicial complexes, known as the Vietoris-Rips filtration.
-This is done by progressively increasing the value of $\epsilon$ .
+In this case one {varies the $\epsilon$ parameter} and builds a filtration of simplicial complexes, known as the Vietoris-Rips filtration.
 Since we know that $V_\epsilon \subseteq V_{2\epsilon}$, this corresponds to adding new simplices to each previous simplicial complex.